Note – Cuba tours are run by UK-based Cuban Pioneers, and are not associated in any way with Young Pioneer Tours.

 Overnight in homestay

-Today we travel to the city of Santa Clara, which was a key city in the triumph of the Revolution (3 hour drive)
+Today we travel to the city of Santa Clara, which was a key city in the triumph of the Revolution.

 Depending on road conditions we can take a number of different routes around or through the Sierra del Escambray perhaps making a few stops along the way.

-Upon entering Santa Clara there is a huge statue of Ernesto Che Guevara, beneath which is the mausoleum where his remains are buried, as well as seeing the museum that is dedicated to “Che” the most iconic of all revolutionary figures
+Upon entering Santa Clara there is a huge statue of Ernesto Ché Guevara, beneath which is the mausoleum where he is buried.

 Overnight in Santa Clara